How to Work Remotely: 10 Ways to Boost Productivity

-While you’re working from home, especially in emergency situations like a pandemic, you may feel pressure to squeeze every ounce of productivity out of your day.
-And many of us measure our productivity by how many tasks we check off our to-do lists.
+While you’re working from home, you may feel pressure to squeeze every ounce of productivity out of your day.
+Many of us measure our productivity by how many tasks we check off our to-do lists.
 When things are left undone at the end of the day, we feel guilty, like we should be doing more.

 That may not be the best approach, particularly if you’re still transitioning to remote work and settling into a new way of doing things.
-Often, slowing down and taking time for yourself are the keys to unlocking greater productivity.
 Here are some self-care tips for working remotely:

-- Schedule regular breaks to stand, move around, get away from your computer, or eat a meal.
+- Schedule regular breaks to stand, move around and get away from your computer.
 Breaks can help you recharge and refocus, making you more effective in your work.